Cardiac Tamponade / Pericardial Effusion – Quick Consult

 • Cyanosis

-• Hypotension, distended neck veins, distant heart sounds – Beck’s Triad
+• Hypotension, distended neck veins, distant heart sounds – Beck’s triad

 • Kussmaul’s sign – rise in jugular venous pressure on inspiration